-The introduction of the new GST tax system has ushered in a major tax reform in the nation.
-The new system brings together a number of state and central taxes into one common, fungible tax.
-This was a much needed reform that has introduced greater transparency and eased administrative paperwork into the tax collection framework.
-Since its introduction, the new system has been good news for most businesses -- especially for small and medium sized enterprises that rely on technology to take care of tasks like registration and filing tax returns online.
+The introduction of the new GST tax system has ushered in major tax reform in the nation.
+The new system brings together many state and central taxes into one common, fungible tax.
+This much-needed reform introduced greater transparency and eased administrative paperwork into the tax collection framework.
+Since its introduction, the new system has been good news for most businesses -- especially for small and medium-sized enterprises that rely on technology to take care of tasks like registration and filing tax returns online.

 The new GST regime has introduced compliance guidelines that mandate businesses to remain compliant.
 All businesses are required to adopt the GST compliance rules set by the government.
 Although these rules are updated from time to time (based on the requirements set by the govt), these compliance rules can be clubbed into three categories: